roman79/Introduction-to-Git-and-GitHub/README.md

   Update your README.md and add files and folders to your local repository and push to your remote repository (GitHub).

 [My solution to exercise 3](exercises/SolutionToExercise3.txt)

+## to remove repository from GitHub    > Settings > Delete this repository > Type repository name

+If you find any typos please let me know.
+Thanks